rjenez/W266-final-project/antlr/README.md

-## This directory contains work necessary to get the open source code parsing sytem ANTLR to work for our project
+### ANTLR Setup
-#
+This directory contains work necessary to get the open source code parsing sytem ANTLR to work for our project